 Biggar et al. (2006) analyzed Hodgkin lymphoma incidence rates in relation to CD4+ counts and found some evidence that incidence was lower with severe immunosuppression than with moderate immunosuppression.
 These data suggest that the association between CD4+ count at the time of AIDS onset and Hodgkin lymphoma risk has an "inverted U" shape (i.e., risk increased with a decline in CD4+ count to 225 to 249 cells/mm3 but then risk declines as the CD4+ count declines further).
 Thus, a possible explanation for the increase in Hodgkin lymphoma risk since the advent of HAART therapy (see Section 3.4) is that treatment of severely immunodeficient cases could raise CD4+ counts to a level that puts them at greatest risk of developing Hodgkin lymphoma (immune reconstitution syndrome).
-However, more recent studies that looked at CD4+ count as a predictor of Hodgkin lymphoma risk reported no evidence that Hodgkin lymphoma incidence decreased at CD4+ counts less than 200 cells/mm3 or that risk was increased in the setting of improved immunity (Reekie et al. 2010, Clifford et al. 2009, Fontas et al. 2009).
-These studies reported increased risk with declining CD4+ count; however, the differences were not significant in another study (Clifford et al. 2009).
+However, more recent studies that looked at CD4+ count as a predictor of Hodgkin lymphoma risk reported no evidence that Hodgkin lymphoma incidence decreased at CD4+ counts less than 200 cells/mm3 or that risk was increased in the setting of improved immunity (Clifford and Franceschi 2009; Fontas et al. 2009; Reekie et al. 2010).
+These studies reported increased risk with declining CD4+ count; however, the differences were not significant in another study (Clifford and Franceschi 2009).
 Thus, the relationship between Hodgkin lymphoma risk and the degree of HIV-1-related immunodeficiency is perhaps more complex and not as strong as observed for Kaposi sarcoma or non-Hodgkin lymphoma.

-Lung cancer
+Lung Cancer

-Lung cancer is the most common non-AIDS-defining malignancy in the HIV-1-positive population in developed countries with an elevated risk of all major lung cancer subtypes (i.e., adenocarcinoma, squamous-cell carcinoma, and small-cell carcinoma) although adenocarcinoma is the most common (Ruiz 2010, Engels 2009, Kirk et al. 2007).
+Lung cancer is the most common non-AIDS-defining malignancy in the HIV-1-positive population in developed countries with an elevated risk of all major lung cancer subtypes (i.e., adenocarcinoma, squamous-cell carcinoma, and small-cell carcinoma) although adenocarcinoma is the most common (Engels 2009; Kirk et al. 2007; Ruiz 2010).
 The role of HIV-1 viral load and immunodeficiency in lung cancer is uncertain.
-Neither viral load nor CD4+ cell count was strongly associated with lung cancer risk in some studies (Ruiz 2010, Engels 2009, Chaturvedi et al. 2007, Kirk et al. 2007, Engels et al. 2006b), while other studies reported an inverse relationship of CD4+ count and lung cancer incidence (Silverberg et al. 2011, Reekie et al. 2010, Guiguet et al. 2009).
-Even with HAART treatment, HIV-1 still increases inflammatory mediators, deregulates cell proliferation and apoptosis, and induces oxidative stress in the lung (Almodovar 2014) and the increased risk of lung cancer has not decreased substantially with HAART (Engels 2009, Kirk et al. 2007, Engels et al. 2006b, Clifford et al. 2005).
-Two potential HIV-1-related immunologic mechanisms associated with lung cancer risk include repeated lung infections and chronic pulmonary inflammation (Ruiz 2010, Engels et al. 2008).
-The protumorigenic function of several proinflammatory cytokines (e.g., TNFα, IL-6, IL-8) as regulators of tumor-associated inflammation are well established (Grivennikov and Karin 2011, Pine et al. 2011).
+Neither viral load nor CD4+ cell count was strongly associated with lung cancer risk in some studies (Chaturvedi et al. 2007; Engels et al. 2006b; Engels 2009; Kirk et al. 2007; Ruiz 2010), while other studies reported an inverse relationship of CD4+ count and lung cancer incidence (Guiguet et al. 2009; Reekie et al. 2010;

+Silverberg et al. 2011).
+Even with HAART treatment, HIV-1 still increases inflammatory mediators, deregulates cell proliferation and apoptosis, and induces oxidative stress in the lung (Almodovar 2014) and the increased risk of lung cancer has not decreased substantially with HAART (Clifford et al. 2005; Engels et al. 2006b; Engels 2009; Kirk et al. 2007).
+Two potential HIV-1-related immunologic mechanisms associated with lung cancer risk include repeated lung infections and chronic pulmonary inflammation (Engels et al. 2008; Ruiz 2010).
+The pro-tumorigenic function of several proinflammatory cytokines (e.g., TNF α , IL-6, IL-8) as regulators of tumor-associated inflammation are well established (Grivennikov and Karin 2011; Pine et al. 2011).